 Step 1:- Consider the below table to understand LOGNORM.DIST function

 The above table shows the parameter values required to calculate the excel lognormal distribution for x, which is 10.

 Step 2:- Now, we will insert the values in the formula function to arrive at the result by selecting the arguments B2, B3, B4, and the cumulative parameter will have options TRUE and FALSE to be selected.

 As shown in the above screenshot, we will first enter the TRUE option to get the cumulative distribution function.

 Thereby we arrive at the value as shown in the cell C19 for cumulative distribution function (CDF).

 Step 3:- Now, let us calculate the lognormal distribution in excel for probability density function (PDF) by selecting the same argument B2,B3,B4, and FALSE in the cumulative parameter.

 As seen in the above image, we arrive at the result in cell C20 for probability density function (PDF).

-Step 4:- As seen in the above function, the LOGNORM.DIST is compatible with 2010 excel version and later.
-However, we can also use LOGNORMDIST which uses the same parameters as for the latest versions.
-Considering the same parameter values we will populate the function for LOGNORMDIST as shown below.
+Step 4:- As seen in the above function, the LOGNORM.DIST is compatible with the 2010 excel version and later.
+However, we can also use LOGNORMDIST, which uses the same parameters as for the latest versions.
+Considering the same parameter values, we will populate the function for LOGNORMDIST, as shown below.

 As can be seen, the value resulted in the same figure as the LOGNORM.DIST for the TRUE parameter in the cumulative argument.